 The Stripe MCP server is Stripe’s official bridge between AI assistants and payment infrastructure.
-It ships as part of the broader Stripe Agent Toolkit — a monorepo that also includes framework integrations for OpenAI, LangChain, CrewAI, and Vercel’s AI SDK.
+It now lives in the stripe/ai monorepo — a consolidated home that also includes @stripe/agent-toolkit (framework integrations for OpenAI, LangChain, CrewAI, Vercel AI SDK), @stripe/ai-sdk (connects Stripe billing with Vercel’s AI libraries), and @stripe/token-meter (usage metering with native SDKs from OpenAI, Anthropic, and Google).

 You can connect via Stripe’s hosted remote server at mcp.stripe.com (OAuth) or run it locally via npx with an API key.
 Both approaches work, but the security model differs significantly between them.